avranil26/Personal-Website/content/home/accomplishments.md

   certificate_url = ""
   date_start = "2019-10-01"
   date_end = ""
-  description = """<p style='text-align: justify;'>In this project we aim to identify the Pareto SKU’s among 80000 unique SKU’s of Studded and Plain Gold Jewellery and implement demand forecasting to predict how much of a specific product customer will want to purchase during the next 3 months. forecast sales for upcoming 3 months horizon at a weekly level.
+  description = """<p style='text-align: justify;'>In this project we aim to identify the Pareto SKU’s among 80000 unique SKU’s of Studded and Plain Gold Jewellery and implement demand forecasting to predict how much of a specific product customer will want to purchase during the next 3 months.
 The main objective of the project is to help the business understand how much stock to have on hand at a given time and thus avoid cases of out-of-stock – which can push customers to seek solutions from their competitors.
 Also, it helped the business to cut cost by reducing the amount of capital they might have tied up in unnecessary inventory and thus only investing money in more stock when needed.
 Simultaneously the business can easily check in before the period’s over to see if they are on target to hit the predicted sales and can amp up marketing and advertising accordingly.</p>"""

 [[item]]
   organization = ""